-The second and third patents, CH 216460 and CH 220263 concern the design of the case.
-In CH 216460 the crystal is mounted in the same way as in patent CH 215449, simply clipped into place from inside the case.
-However, the next patent, CH 220263 shows the crystal inserted into the bezel from the front, but does not indicate any method of sealing.
-I don't think this method of mounting the crystal was used in any of the rectangular clip back Baumgartner cases.
+The second patent, CH 216460, concerns the design of the case.
+In CH 216460 the crystal is shown mounted in the same way as in patent CH 215449, simply clipped into place from inside the case.

 Both patents CH 216460 and CH 220263 show an inner case which is open at the back, and is enclosed in an outer case with two hinged clips.
 The case back is separate and has a groove around its outer edge which carries a gasket.
 When the case is assembled, the two clips on the outer case hold the case back against the inner case, and a seal is made between the inner case and the gasket in the case back.
 The difference between the two patents is that the first, CH 216460, shows the inner case welded to the outer case whereas the second, CH 220263, shows the inner case as a sliding fit into the outer case.